List of foreign electoral interventions: Turkey

-2023 election (by Russia)
+2023 election (by Russia and United States)

 Kemal Kılıçdaroğlu accused Russia of foreign electoral intervention following an alleged sex tape of Muharrem İnce published a day before he dropped out of the race.

+During his bid for president, Joe Biden called the Turkish president Recep Tayyip Erdoğan an "autocrat."
+Then president Biden later avoided to endorse either candidate.
+Erdoğan still accused the opposition of working with the American government and announced that he would not receive the American ambassador Jeff Flake anymore after he met Kılıçdaroğlu declaring that the election "will give a message to the west".
+Interior minister Süleyman Soylu even called it a "political coup attempt by the west".

 Ukraine

 2004 election (by Russia)

 Round table talks with Ukrainian and foreign representatives during the Orange Revolution on 1 December in Kyiv.

 The Russian government publicly attempted to influence the 2004 Ukrainian presidential election.
-Russian President Vladimir Putin gave public support for candidate Viktor Yanukovych and made public visits to Ukraine on his behalf.
+Russian president Vladimir Putin gave public support for candidate Viktor Yanukovych and made public visits to Ukraine on his behalf.
 According to Kempe and Solonenko, "The overall interest of the Russian elite was to keep Ukraine as a reliable neighbor and partner."
 This was accomplished by channeling Russian funding and expertise directly into the campaign of Yanukovych or the government of Ukraine, in an effort described as "nakedly partisan".
 Meanwhile, the U.S., Canada, Poland and Slovakia gave money to build political parties in Ukraine.